karanshrma/amazon_flutter_clone/README.md

 This project was developed using **Flutter** for the cross-platform frontend and **Node.js/Express** for a robust, scalable backend, with **MongoDB** as the primary database.

-Walkthrough Video including admin dashboard and customer - https://drive.google.com/file/d/1EyOqp3XGLSnsL8ZAYbRae7zNuUtPxcL1/view?usp=sharing
+Walkthrough video including admin dashboard and customer - https://drive.google.com/file/d/1EyOqp3XGLSnsL8ZAYbRae7zNuUtPxcL1/view?usp=sharing
 ## 🚀 Key Features

 ### User-Facing Features